top of page

 Why There Is Nothing to Fear About Bone Beads

-Some people feel a little uneasy when they first hear the term bone beads, usually because they imagine something darker or more exotic than reality.
+Some people feel uneasy when they first hear the term bone beads, usually because they imagine something darker or more exotic than reality.
 Once they understand where they come from, that fear dissolves.

 They’re simply a natural material — just like leather, wool, shell, pearl, or horn.
 Many people use products made from natural animal by-products every single day without thinking twice.